 - Welcome Pickups car service is a great pre-planned alternative to a taxi.
 Drivers operate 24 hours a day, speak English, and monitor the ferry schedules in case of delays.
 Child car seats can be pre-ordered in advance of your trip, and larger vehicles are available for parties greater than four people.
 The trip takes about 10 minutes and costs 16€ (27€ for a minivan).
 When you arrive at the port or airport, your driver will be waiting, holding a sign with your name.

-- It’s easy to get from Heraklion port to Chania or Rethymnon by bus.
-Bus Station A is located an easy 5-minute walk from the ferry port and serves the green intercity buses that travel along Crete’s northern coast.
-Buses heading west to Chania and Rethymnon depart hourly.
-The trip from Heraklion to Rethymnon by bus will take two hours and cost about 12€; the bus from Heraklion to Chania takes three and a half hours and costs about 15€. • KTEL regional bus website
+- It’s easy to get from Heraklion Port to Chania or Rethymno by bus.
+Bus Station A is located an easy 6-minute walk from the ferry port and serves the green intercity buses that travel along Crete’s northern coast.
+Buses heading west to Chania and Rethymno depart hourly.
+The trip from Heraklio to Rethymno by bus will take two hours and cost about 12€; the bus from Heraklio to Chania takes three and a half hours and costs about 15€. • KTEL regional bus website

-- Taxi or car service will take an hour and a half and cost about 95€ to Rethymnon; a bit over two hours and 160€ to Chania.
+- Taxi or car service will take an hour and a half and cost about 95€ to Rethymno; a bit over two hours and 160€ to Chania.